fsr-de/docs/rules_of_procedure-student_representative_group.md

 All members of the Student Representative Council who are present at the location of the meeting during the meeting or who participate by telephone or other means of communication, in particular internet or videotelephony, are deemed to be present.
-A distinction is made regarding the presence of members of the Student Representative Group during its meetings:

 ## § 6 Meetings